Is a 682 credit score good? Credit scores range from a low of 350 to a high of 850. A score of 682 is considered “Fair”.

-It's in your best interest to improve your credit scores as much as possible.
-Credit scores are important when qualifying for a loan or mortgage, applying for a job or apartment, and for obtaining professional certifications, licenses, and security clearances.
+It’s in your best interest to improve your 682 credit score as much as possible.
+Credit scores are important when applying for loans, mortgages, jobs, apartments, and professional certifications, licenses, and security clearances.

-If you improve your credit score by 38 points to a score of 720, your credit score will be considered "Good".
-A "Good" credit score will make it much easier to qualify for the best credit card offers and mortgage and loan interest rates.
+If you improve your 682 credit score by 38 points to a score of 720, your credit score will be considered “Good”.
+A “Good” credit score will make it easier to qualify for the best mortgage, credit card, and loan interest rates.

 - Payment history: 35%.
 Making your payments on time is one of the most important factors that determine your credit scores.
 Payment history is also commonly evaluated as a separate lending criteria for many types of loans (for example, mortgages).